How can we help?

 Understanding PPBS (Postprandial Blood Sugar)

 Glucose is the main source of energy for the body.
 It is derived from the carbohydrates you eat.
 After eating, these carbohydrates break down into glucose and enter the blood to fuel the cells in the body.
-Insulin, a hormone produced by the pancreas, helps regulate these blood sugar levels.
+Insulin, a hormone the pancreas produces, helps regulate these blood sugar levels.

 The PPBS (Postprandial Blood Sugar) test determines how well your body manages this glucose spike.
-High PPBS levels may indicate that your pancreas is not producing enough insulin, your body is not utilizing the insulin effectively and likelihood of prediabetes or diabetes.
-Consistent high post-meal blood sugar levels can harm your health over time.
-This test helps identify these problems early for timely actions.
+High PPBS levels may indicate that your pancreas is not producing enough insulin, your body is not utilizing the insulin effectively, and the likelihood of prediabetes or diabetes.
+Consistently high post-meal blood sugar levels can harm your health over time.
+This test helps identify these problems early so that timely action can be taken.

 The PPBS (Postprandial Blood Sugar) test helps evaluate how well your body manages sugar after eating food, predicting possible prediabetes or diabetes.
-It also tells if your ongoing treatment ( medications or lifestyle modifications etc.) are working well.
-Finding diabetes early helps prevent serious complications such as heart disease, kidney or nerve damage etc.
+It also tells if your ongoing treatment ( medications, lifestyle modifications, etc.) works well.
+Finding diabetes early helps prevent serious complications such as heart disease, kidney or nerve damage, etc.

 Before the test, eat a standard meal (not high in sugar or carbohydrates).
-Take the test, two hours after starting a meal.
-Inform your doctor about all the medications you are taking, as some can affect the test results, potentially requiring dosage adjustments or temporary discontinuation.
+Take the test two hours after starting a meal.
+Inform your doctor about all your medications, as some can affect the test results, potentially requiring dosage adjustments or temporary discontinuation.

 Lifestyle Tips to Manage Your Blood Glucose Levels: